ed-kung/CSUN-Econ-160/README.md

   - Try the quiz again.
 Focus on understanding the problems.
 If you get 100% and feel confident in your understanding, you're done.
 If you still struggle after a while, write down your problem areas and come back later.

-- **Weekend, before Monday (as needed)**
+- **Weekend / Monday (as needed)**

   - Review the chapter as needed.
 Try finishing the quiz and getting 100%.
-If you are still struggling after two hours, write down your problem areas and come to office hours on Monday.
+If you are still struggling after two hours, write down your problem areas and email me for help.

-- **Monday (as needed)**

-  - Come to office hours if needed.
-The chapter quiz is due at the end of the day so focus on developing the understanding necessary to score 100% on it.

 # Additional Course Policies and Resources

+### Communications Policy

+My preferred form of communication is in-person after class or at office hours, or by email.
+If you email me and I do not respond within 24 hours, do not hesitate to re-send the email.
+Sometimes emails get lost in the shuffle.

 ### Late and Missing Assignment Policy